Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Optimizing number of layers in the presence of physical noise for Trotter-based algorithms and RLCU-based algorithms

+which we call the per-gate error rate.
+The algorithmic contribution follows from \cref{eq:trotter_d_rewrite}, and the order-one factor arising when the channel distance is interpreted as a bias via \cref{eq:D_dominates_rewrite} is absorbed into $\alpha_k$.
+The noise contribution counts all $\Upsilon_k L$ gates in each of the $N$ microsteps, giving $N\,\Upsilon_k L\,\gamma = Ld\gamma$ with $d = \Upsilon_k N$.

 We evaluate the performance of the noisy Hamiltonian simulation using the mean-squared error (MSE).
-Refer to Appendix~\ref{app:mse} for the basic properties of MSE.
-In this work, the MSE plays the role of a unified error metric that captures both systematic error and sampling error in a single quantity: the squared bias represents a consistent deviation from the ideal value (e.g., from algorithmic approximation and physical noise), while the variance represents random fluctuations due to a finite number of samples.
-Accordingly, targeting a small MSE simultaneously controls these two contributions.
-See Appendix~\ref{app:mse} for a simple conservative confidence-interval interpretation.
+The MSE serves as a unified error metric that captures both systematic error and sampling error in a single quantity: the squared bias represents a consistent deviation from the ideal value (e.g., from algorithmic approximation and physical noise), while the variance represents random fluctuations due to a finite number of samples.
+See~\cref{app:mse} for the basic properties of MSE and a simple conservative confidence-interval interpretation.
 The MSE is defined as

-In this paper, we call $\epsilon$, the square root of the MSE, the error or accuracy.
+We call $\epsilon$ the error.
+When it denotes the precision to be achieved, we equivalently refer to it as the accuracy.
 Using~\cref{eq:total-bias} and assuming that we use $M$ samples to estimate the expectation value, we obtain the bound:

-We recall that the observable is normalized so that $\|O\|_\infty \le 1$.
-If needed, rescale to satisfy $\|O\|_\infty \le 1$, then the variance scales as $O(1/M)$.
+We recall that the observable is normalized so that $\|O\|_\infty \le 1$, so the variance scales as $O(1/M)$.
 We can minimize the MSE in~\cref{eq:non-qem-mse} by optimizing $d$ and obtain the optimized error bound

 Here, $C_k = (k^{1/(k+1)}+k^{-k/(k+1)})$ is a constant that depends on the order $k$.
 Because the first term in \cref{eq:mse-noqem-optimized} is independent of $M$, the MSE cannot be reduced below it by increasing the number of samples.
 We refer to the first term in~\cref{eq:mse-noqem-optimized} as the \emph{error bound} for Suzuki--Trotter simulation without PEC\@ and denote it as $\epsilon_b$.
 Using the scaling $\alpha_k = O(t^{k+1}L)$ for geometrically local Hamiltonians, the error bound scales as $O\!\left(tL(\gamma)^{k/(k+1)}\right)$.
-Interestingly, without any error mitigation, the error bound always scales at least linearly in both $t$ and $L$, and the exponent of $\gamma$ satisfies $k/(k+1) < 1$ for any finite $k$, so the noise dependence remains sublinear in $\gamma$.
+Interestingly, without any error mitigation, the error bound scales linearly in both $t$ and $L$, while the exponent of $\gamma$ satisfies $k/(k+1) < 1$ for any finite $k$, so the noise dependence remains sublinear in $\gamma$.